Biden: Putin should face war crimes trial for Bucha killings

 “We have seen atrocities, we have seen war crimes, we have not yet seen a level of systematic deprivation of life of the Ukrainian people to rise to the level of genocide,” Sullivan said.

-The bodies of 410 civilians have been removed from Kyiv-area towns that were recently retaken from Russian forces, Ukraine’s prosecutor-general, Iryna Venediktova, said.
+The bodies of 410 civilians have been removed from Kyiv-area towns that were recently retaken from Russian forces, according to Ukraine’s prosecutor-general, Iryna Venediktova.
 Associated Press journalists saw the bodies of at least 21 people in various spots around Bucha, northwest of the capital.

-“We have to continue to provide Ukraine with the weapons they need to continue the fight.
-And we have to gather all the detail so this can be an actual — have a war crimes trial,” Biden said.

-“What’s happening in Bucha is outrageous and everyone sees it,” Biden added.

-Sullivan said Monday that Russia was shifting its focus in its war in Ukraine to the country’s east and south, after experiencing a stronger-than-expected defense by Ukrainians supported by Western allies.
+Sullivan warned that the world “should brace” for additional potential war crime revelations.

 Sullivan said “the Russians have now realized that the West will not break” in its support of the Ukrainian government.
-But he warned that Russia was redoubling its offensive in other parts of the country after pulling many troops from around the capital of Kyiv.
+But he warned that Russia was redoubling its offensive in other parts of the country after pulling many troops from around Kyiv.

 After unveiling an avalanche of sanctions in the first weeks of the war, administration officials in recent days have put more focus on closing loopholes that Russia might try to use to avoid sanctions.

-A Russian law enforcement agency says it has launched its own investigation into allegations that Ukrainian civilians were massacred in suburbs of Kyiv that were held by Russian troops, focusing on what it calls “false information” about Russian forces.

-The Investigative Committee claims Ukrainian authorities made the allegations “with the aim of discrediting Russian troops” and that those involved should be investigated over possible breaches of a new Russian law banning what the government deems to be false information about its forces.

-Biden noted that he faced pushback last month when he described Putin as a war criminal for the unfolding onslaught in Ukraine after hospitals and maternity wards were bombed.
-In his remarks on Monday, Biden made clear that label still applied.
+Biden noted that he had faced pushback last month when he described Putin as a war criminal for the unfolding onslaught in Ukraine after hospitals and maternity wards were bombed.
+In his remarks on Monday, Biden suggested it was clear that assessment had been validated.

-“This guy is brutal and what’s happening to Bucha is outrageous, and everyone’s seen it,” Biden said.

-Investigations into Putin’s actions had begun before the new allegations of atrocities outside Kyiv.
+Investigations into Putin’s actions had begun before the newest allegations of atrocities.

 The U.S. and more than 40 other countries are working together to investigate possible violations and abuses, after the passage of a resolution by the United Nations Human Rights Council to establish a commission of inquiry.
 There is another probe by the International Criminal Court, an independent body based in the Netherlands.
 The U.S. Senate unanimously approved a resolution last month seeking investigations of Putin and elements of his government for war crimes over the invasion of Ukraine.

+State Department spokesman Ned Price said the U.S. is supporting a multinational team of war crimes experts deployed to the region that are supporting the Ukraine Prosecutor General’s War Crimes Unit.

-Meanwhile, Biden’s chief envoy to the United Nations, Ambassador Linda Thomas-Greenfield, announced Monday that the U.S. plans to seek a suspension of Russia from its seat on the U.N.’s top human rights body in the wake of more indications Russian forces may have committed war crimes in Ukraine.
+Biden’s chief envoy to the United Nations, Ambassador Linda Thomas-Greenfield, announced Monday that the U.S. plans to seek a suspension of Russia from its seat on the U.N.’s top human rights body after the latest revelations.
 That would require a decision by the U.N.
 General Assembly.

 Russia and the other four permanent members of the U.N.
 Security Council — Britain, China, France and the United States — all currently have seats on the 47-member-state rights council, which is based in Geneva.
 The United States rejoined the council this year.

-Associated Press chief congressional correspondent Lisa Mascaro contributed reporting to this article.
+Associated Press chief congressional correspondent Lisa Mascaro and AP diplomatic writer Matthew Lee contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.